A Discrete-event-based Simulator for Distributed Deep Learning: RELATED WORK

 \section{RELATED WORK}

-As a brand-new technology under development, the simulator OPNET, QualNet, and REAL cannot be widely used due to restrictions in terms of use or high R\&D costs.
+As a brand-new technology under development, there are many well-known network simulators that provide a simulation environment, such as OPNET, QualNet, and REAL.
+However, they cannot be widely used due to restrictions in terms of use or high R\&D costs.

-Previously, the performance verification of edge learning schemes is still based on Matlab simulation.
-Initially, Yuqing Du et al.\cite{r6} conducted research and verification on the new hierarchical gradient quantization framework proposed on the MatLab simulation platform, which solved the communication overhead problem in edge learning.
-Later, Wen Sun et al.\cite{r7} integrated intelligence into edge computing and verified the proposed IIoT intelligent computing architecture with collaborative edge and cloud computing on the MatLab platform.
-Ali Hassan Sodhro et al.\cite{r8} also used MatLab to emulate deep learning at the edge.
-However, MatLab lacks systematic simulation methods, such as discrete event simulation, cannot accurately characterize the impact of network transmission performance on the learning process in a distributed environment, and cannot guarantee the validity of edge learning performance verification.
+Previously, the performance verification of distributed deep learning schemes is still based on Matlab simulation.
+Initially, Yuqing Du et al.\cite{r6} conducted research and verification on the new hierarchical gradient quantization framework on the MatLab simulation platform.
+Later, Wen Sun et al.\cite{r7} integrated intelligence into distributed computing and verified the proposed IIoT intelligent computing architecture on the MatLab platform.
+Ali Hassan Sodhro et al.\cite{r8} also used MatLab to emulate deep learning.
+However, MatLab lacks systematic simulation methods, such as discrete event simulation, cannot accurately characterize the impact of network transmission performance on the learning process in a distributed environment, and cannot guarantee the validity of distributed deep learning performance verification.

-NS-2 is essentially a discrete event simulator, which solves the influence of network transmission performance on learning.
-Rubayyi Alghamdi et al.\cite{r9} presented an edge-cloud deep IDS model in Lambda architecture for IoT security to address these challenges.
-And they verified the solution using NS-2.
-Rongxia Wang et al.\cite{r10} also verified the proposed Intrusion Detection Technology of the Internet of Vehicles Based on Deep Learning on the NS-2 simulation platform.
-The number of functional modules in the NS-2 package is large and easy to expand.
-Still, the interoperability and coupling between modules are poor, and module incompatibility problems are likely to occur when the version is updated.
-At the same time, the simulation speed is slower than other general-purpose simulation software.